 I know I have only been sharing tooth-achingly sweet recipes lately, but the holidays are just around the corner so it seems appropriate.
-I promise I have some great non-dessert recipes to share soon, but I had to post these because they are that good (I sent a batch of these to work with my husband and he said they were gone within about an hour).
+I promise I have some great non-dessert recipes to share soon, but I had to post these because they are that good.

 If you don’t have a Thanksgiving dessert yet, these are super easy to make and are truly no fuss.
 Plus, they are best served at room temperature which makes them ideal to travel with or share.
 I know the name “Brewer’s Blondies” is pretty weird, and may not be the most appealing, but it comes from the recipe’s use of malt.
 But don’t worry, the malty flavor isn’t overpowering, and since the recipe uses dark brown sugar the result is an unbelievably chewy brownie with a rich caramel undertone.